Missing large

 American Sniper: when a violent sociopath, instead of being imprisoned, becomes a celebrated public figure in America.Oh, wait, that’s actually pretty normal.

-4. over 4 years ago on Candorville
+4. almost 5 years ago on Candorville

 Voter demographics are being changed, especially as Californians are driven out by high home and rental costs – something like 3 million+ have moved out in recent years, and are quite literally making states like Nevada, Colorado, and even Arizona and Texas more blue.
 So they’re improving the politics rather than simply suffering the stupidity.